tharsus-ltd/micro-rocket/README.md

-# Micro Rocket 🚀
+# Micro Rockets 🚀

 Micro rocket is a small example implementation of a microservice application.
 It's a game, where you launch rocket's into space and hope that asteroids don't hit them!

 ## Running locally

-To get up and running, simply clone this repo locally and docker compose up.
+To get up and running, simply clone this repo locally and docker compose up and head over to <http://localhost/>.

 ## Services